ssilverman/snowy-json/README.md

 Providing tools to format the errors into more output formats may happen in the future.

+#### Annotations and errors

+Annotations and errors are collected by optionally providing maps to `Validator.validate`.
+They're maps from instance locations to an associated `Annotation` object, with some intervening values.

+* The annotations map follows this structure: instance location &rarr; name &rarr; schema location &rarr; `Annotation`.
+The `Annotation` value is dependent on the source of the annotation.
+* The errors map has this structure: instance location &rarr; schema location &rarr; `Annotation`.
+The `Annotation` value is a `ValidationResult` object, and its name will be "error" when the result is `false` and "annotation" when the result is `true`.

+The locations are given as
+<a href="https://tools.ietf.org/html/rfc6901">JSON Pointers</a>.

 ## Building and running

 This project uses Maven as its build tool because it makes managing the